PPKFS/haskell-roguelike-tutorial/part2.md

 Then for making the actual map, we can use the `Rogue.Array2D.Boxed` type.
 It's a convenient wrapper around `vector` (which are contiguous-in-memory arrays with O(1) lookup time) that allows us to pretend it's a 2D array that we can index with a 2D coordinate (`V2`).
 There are a few different 2D array implementations in the library - `Boxed` is the one you'll probably want, as it allows for making arrays of any sort of Haskell type.
 There's also `Array2D.Unboxed`, roughly for types that are 'primitive' (such as integers) which has better performance, and a version that uses *mutable* vectors.

 A warning: the one downside of `vector` in Haskell is that making a change means the **entire vector has to be copied**.
 That makes updating a vector (or an `Array2D`) potentially quite slow.
 For the most part as long as you're not doing it hundreds of times a second, you should have no problem!
 One way we will try to avoid this, especially for building the map, is to combine all of our update operations into one.
-There's even an operator - `@//` - for doing bulk updates.
-Just keep it in mind!
+There's even an operator - `@// :: Array2D a -> [(V2, a)] -> Array2D a` - for doing bulk updates.

 ```haskell
 import Rogue.Array2D.Boxed ( Array2D )